minprog/cs50x-1718-1819/info/10 Syllabus.md

-Although you must submit all problems, your lowest score among those problems on which you received perfect scores for the axis of correctness will be dropped when final grades are determined.
+Although you must submit all problems, your lowest score among those problems on which you received perfect scores for the axis of correctness will be dropped when final grades are determined (for Programming 1).

 Re-submission of problems is not possible until the following semester.